86th MDS Airman recognized as top in field

+LANDSTUHL, Germany - Over 250 service members at the U.S. Army-commanded Landstuhl Regional Medical Center don a different military uniform and serve under the U.S. Air Forces’ 86th Medical Squadron, side-by-side with Army counterparts.
+In a testament to his proficiency, one joint-environment Airman was recently recognized as top performer in his field across the U.S. Air Force.

-LANDSTUHL, Germany – U.S. Air Force Tech Sgt.
-Adam Cardoza, Noncommissioned Officer in charge, Pulmonary Clinic, Landstuhl Regional Medical Center, performs a preflight inspection on equipment as part of the 86th Medical Squadron’s Critical Care Air Transport Team operations, March 23.
-Cardoza, a native of Dana Point, California, was recognized as the Air Force’s top Cardiopulmonary Laboratory Noncommissioned Officer of the Year of 2020.
+U.S. Air Force Tech.
+Sgt.
+Adam Cardoza, noncommissioned officer in charge of the Pulmonary Clinic at Landstuhl Regional Medical Center and a member of the 86th MDS Critical Care Air Transport Team (CCATT), was announced as the U.S. Air Force Medical Service Cardiopulmonary Noncommissioned Officer of the Year for 2020.

+The Air Force Medical Service awards reflect the extraordinary quality of Air Force medics and recognize expertise, leadership and commitment to the Air Force mission and the Joint team, according to Air Force Medicine.

+“Over the past year we’ve had a lot going on, especially for the respiratory therapy career field,” said Cardoza.
+“A lot of responsibility was put on us as a department to increase our capabilities to be able to meet the influx of (COVID-19) patients that could have come in.”

 |Date Taken: